This Is Our Story

 • Rag Bhupali (Bhoopali): a request for the gods to wake at dawn.
 Performances are by Ajoy Chakrabarty, Hariprasad Chaurasia, Gajanan Joshi, and a performance on cello by Nancy Lesh.

-• Igor Stravinsky, The Wedding (Les noces) (1922) (approx. 23’): a ballet consisting of scenes depicting ritual preparation for a Russian wedding.
+• Igor Stravinsky, The Wedding (Les noces) (1922) (approx. 23’) (list of recorded performances): a ballet consisting of scenes depicting ritual preparation for a Russian wedding.
 Top performances are conducted by Stravinsky in 1934, Ančerl in 1964, Bernstein in 1977, Eötvös in 1987 (1923 and 1917 versions), and Craft in 2001.
 Videos of the ballet by the Mariinsky Theatre Ballet, conducted by Gergiev, and by La Jolla Symphony & Chorus, are on YouTube.

 • Hans Gál, 24 Preludes for Piano, Op.
 83 (1960)